VirtualBrightPlayz/BonziSoft/README.md

 # BonziSoft
-A small useless program designed to be annoying
+A small useless program designed to be annoying.

+This was made as joke.